Family studies

 Purchase a Family Relationship Study Kit

 The kit can be purchased directly on our website.
-The basic kit includes sample collection from two individuals, although we can incorporate as many people into the family relationship study as we want to analyze.
-We can choose between two types of genetic studies: informative or legally valid.
+The basic kit includes sample collection from two individuals, although you can incorporate as many people into the family relationship study as you want to analyze.
+You can choose between two types of genetic studies: informative or legally valid.

-While it is not necessary to identify the participants at the time of purchase, and we will refer to them as Sample 1, Sample 2, Sample 3, and so on until all the participants in the study are accounted for, we must indicate the family relationship we want to confirm among them to determine the type of genetic study our technicians should perform with the samples.
+While it is not necessary to identify the participants at the time of purchase, and they will be referred to as Sample 1, Sample 2, Sample 3, and so on until all the participants in the study are accounted for, you must indicate the family relationship you want to confirm between them to determine the type of genetic study our technicians should perform with the samples.

 In the case of desiring a legally valid study, whose results will have the status of evidence in a potential legal proceeding, all individuals donating biological samples must identify themselves with a document (ID card, passport…) and sign the sample collection document, which will be taken by professionals in a laboratory.
 This will follow a special procedure to ensure the chain of custody of the samples throughout the process.